b1sakher/image-processing-flask-mongo-docker/README.md

 ---

 ## TODO:
-Update script to run in asynchronous mode
+- Update script to run in asynchronous mode
+- Upload Docker Image into DockerHub and use it directly
 ---